stevearc/quicker.nvim/README.md

   constrain_cursor = true,
   highlight = {
-    -- Attach parser to qf buffer, highlight text in real time as you edit.
+    -- Attach parser to qf buffer, highlight text in real time as you edit. attach_parser = true,
-    -- If this is true, other highlight options are ignored. attach_parser = true,
-    -- Query treesitter highlight groups using string parser, only update after you save or refresh. treesitter = true,
+    -- Additionally query treesitter highlight groups using string parser, -- those highlights only update when you save or refresh. treesitter = true,
     -- Use LSP semantic token highlighting
     lsp = true,